bcooperstl/advent-of-code-2021/documentation/day15.md

 The main loop will be changed to call the expand_input function right after parsing the input.

+### Part 2 optimizations for get_next_to_eval ###

+For Part 2, there were 250000 elements in the expanded map.
+I could no longer scan all 250000 elements every time I needed to get the next element for Dijkstra's algorithm.

+I realized that instead of bringing back one element with the lowest risk_level, I could bring back all of the elements with the minimum risk level.
+Since there are no negative risks, all of these elements would be the ones to evaluate had I called that function over and over.

+I changed the get_next_to_eval function to return that list of locations to points, and run_dijkstra to go over that list, and it sped up considerably.

 ## Things I learned ##

 So much fun implmenting Dijkstra's algorithm.

+Figuring out how to optimize the solution to not scan over all 250000 elements for day 15 part 2 every time I needed the next element.